 Her work has been featured in numerous exhibitions, both in the US and abroad, including the Art + Commerce Festival of Emerging Photographers, which traveled worldwide throughout 2006.
 Recent exhibitions include shows at United Photo Industries, Bruce Silverstein Gallery, I-20 Gallery, Foley and Sasha Wolf Galleries, SLAG Gallery, Studio 150, Vlepo Gallery, (the) Slap and Tickle (me) Gallery and the Kinsey Institute for Research in Sex, Gender and Reproduction.

-She has been featured in publications such as New York Magazine, Descry, Time Out New York, The Kansas City Star, Quest, Visual Arts Journal, Peek, Domino, Zeek, Industry and Vogue Nippon.
+She has been featured in publications such as The Huffington Post, Playboy.com, Policy Mic, New York Magazine, Descry, Time Out New York, The Kansas City Star, Quest, Visual Arts Journal, Peek, Domino, Zeek and Industry.
 Collections include The Core Club, The Noble Maritime Museum and the Kinsey Institute.

 Her monograph Me Into You was published in the summer of 2012, featuring 35 images and an essay by Allen Frame.